hicodersofficial/mini-web-projects/README.md

 # Web Mini Project

+A collection of fun and mini web projects.

+**Connect with me on** [Instagram](https://instagram.com/hi.coders) for feedback or suggestions, or open an issue in the repo. 😍

 | S. No | Name                         | See Live                   |
 | ----- | ---------------------------- | -------------------------- |
 | 01.   | [Figma Loader][figma-loader] | [See Live][figma-loader-l] |